DrBeehre/gentrack_graduate_exercise/README.md

 # Gentrack Graduate Exercise

+How to run, complie and run the java project and run it with the '-h' option <br />
+This will give you a nice discribtion on how to run the app

 Time Allocate:
 1. 30 mins setting up the app, getting maven set up and importing the wanted libraries